Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 4.2.7 Reschedule Rules 🔴🔴 Input frá Símoni 🔴🔴

 1. Default Match Time
-The default match time for the Open Qualifier and Main Event is 19:15 GMT on Tuesdays or Thursdays.
-The only exception is the Grand Final, which is played at 18:00 GMT on a Saturday. 🔴🔴Add 3rd place match 🔴🔴
+The default match time for the Open Qualifier and Main Stage is 19:15 GMT on Tuesdays or Thursdays.

+The only exceptions are the Grand Final and Third-place decider:
+Third-place decider: Oct 2, 2026 at 19:15 GMT (Friday)
+Grand Final: Oct 3, 2026 at 18:00 GMT (Saturday)

-2. Schedule Changes & Rescheduling
+3. Schedule Changes & Rescheduling
 Teams are permitted to reschedule their matches.
 However, the Tournament Administration must always ensure that there is at least one match available for broadcast every Tuesday and Thursday.

-3. Requirements for a Rescheduling Request
+4. Requirements for a Rescheduling Request
-Before submitting a request to the Tournament Administration, both teams must fully agree on the new date and time.
+Before submitting a request to the TO, both teams must fully agree on the new date and time.

-4. How to Submit a Request
-The team captain from the initiating team must post a rescheduling request in the Facebook group: [Insert Link to LD Competitors Group Here].
+5. How to Submit a Request 🔴🔴🔴🔴 Skoða í kvöld með Símon The team captain from the initiating team must post a rescheduling request in the Facebook group: [Insert Link to LD Competitors Group Here].

 The opposing team's captain must then approve the request by replying in the comments to officially signal their team's consent.